THE PANORAMIC PROCESS OF TEA-MAKING

 Passes From One Generation to the Next

-“How is tea made?”
-This question baffled the minds of prominent scientists all over Europe from the 17th through the mid-19th centuries.
+“How tea is made,” this question baffled the minds of prominent scientists all over Europe from the 17th through the mid-19th centuries.
 Many famous botanists and plant hunters had smuggled tea seeds from China to crack this simple question.
 But one man finally unlocked the secret by the mid-1850s.
 Now you can do this in a nanosecond with Google.

 traditional chinese tea making wuyi oolong tea girls picking dry loose tea leaves in courtyard

-15 Steps Of Chinese Traditional Tea-Making
+How Tea Is Made: 15 Steps Of Chinese Tea-Making

 Tea-making is labor-intensive, a process filled with interlocking and sequential steps.
 Once the tea leaves are picked, there is no stopping as the tea leaves are processed properly, step by step.
 Tea-makers work around the clock for weeks or even months to process tea leaves during harvest time, with very little sleep.